instructure/vector/README.md

 Vector lets you add custom up-to-down and down-to-down cooldown periods.
-You create your policies and alarms in your Auto Scaling Groups like normal, and then *disable* the alarm you want a custom cooldown period applied to.
+You create your policies and alarms in your Auto Scaling Groups like normal, and then *disable* the alarms tied to the scale down policy.
 Then you tell Vector what cooldown periods to use, and he does the rest.

 ### Multiple Alarms